Palio Tour Siena

 The historic chariot brought in the procession in Piazza del Campo

-The guide does not provide transportation service; customers need to reach the meeting point established for the route on their own, as per the map above.
-For organized groups by bus, there are drop-off/drop-on points fro passengers in the urban centre of Siena (click here to view the points).
-The arrival to Siena by touristic bus requires the payment of a checkpoint (further information by clicking here).
+The guide does not provide transportation service.
+For organized groups/squadrons by tourist coach, there are drop-off/drop-on points for passengers in the urban centre of Siena (click here to view the points).
+Tourist coaches are subject to the payment of a checkpoint (further information by clicking here).
+In the presence of different ables people, or people with ambulation difficulties, the sections of the route having the biggest difference in level, will be avoided.